unicornultrafoundation/subnet-node/core/vpn/README.md

 The VPN configuration is defined in the `config` package.
 It includes settings for:

 - Network configuration (MTU, virtual IP, subnet, routes)
-- Worker settings (idle timeout, buffer size, cleanup interval)
-- Stream pool settings (max/min streams per peer, idle timeout)
+- Stream pool settings (max streams per peer, idle timeout, cleanup interval)
+- Packet buffer settings (buffer size for stream channels)
 - Circuit breaker settings (failure threshold, reset timeout, success threshold)
 - Health check settings (interval, timeout, max consecutive failures)
+- Retry settings (max attempts, initial interval, max interval)

 ### Packet Processing

-Packets are processed by workers that handle specific destination IP:Port combinations.
-The workers are managed by a dispatcher that routes packets to the appropriate worker.
+Packets are processed by stream channels that handle specific connection keys (IP:Port combinations).
+The dispatcher routes packets to the appropriate stream channel based on the connection key, ensuring that packets with the same connection key are processed sequentially.

 ```
-TUN Interface -> ClientService -> Dispatcher -> Worker -> P2P Stream -> Peer
+TUN Interface -> ClientService -> Dispatcher -> Stream Channel -> P2P Stream -> Peer
 ```

 ### Stream Management

 Streams are managed by a pool that maintains connections to peers.
-The pool can be configured to maintain a minimum number of streams per peer and to automatically clean up idle streams.
+The pool dynamically scales the number of streams per peer based on traffic load, up to a configurable maximum.
+Idle streams are automatically cleaned up after a configurable timeout period.
+Each stream is monitored for health and replaced if it becomes unhealthy.

 ### Resilience